SimpleSoftwareIO/simple-qrcode/README.md

 >QrCode Generator will by default return the smallest size possible in pixels to create the QrCode.

 You can change the size of a QrCode by using the `size` method.
-Simply use the following code:
+Simply specify the size desired in pixels using the following syntax:

     QrCode::size(100);

-The size should be expressed in pixels.

 #### Color Change